 “He hadn’t created Batman or Superman,” The Con Job says of Simon Curtiss.
 “He hadn’t invented the Avengers.
 He’d just kept his head down and done his job and had a wonderful time entertaining his readers.
 The only thing he had to show for a lifetime of drawing comics was a stack of comics and the original artwork the companies had returned to him.”

 Curtiss consigned that artwork to Lorenzo Patronus, who then claimed that the pieces did not sell for the expected prices.
-To add even more insult to injury, Patronus is falsely advertising that the proceeds from an auction he is holding at San Diego Comic-Con will benefit the Hero Initiative, the real world non-profit organization that offers financial assistance to the actual Simon Curtisses of the industry.
+To add insult to injury, Patronus is now falsely advertising that the proceeds from an auction he is holding at San Diego Comic-Con will benefit the Hero Initiative, the real world nonprofit that offers financial assistance to the actual Simon Curtisses of the industry.
 The Con Job not only ties the Hero Initiative into its narrative, however, but features the legendary Stan Lee plugging the organization within its pages as well.

 “I grew up in this industry, and I’ve made so many friends in it over the years, met and worked with so many wonderful people,” the fictionalized Lee states.
 “But as they reach their golden years, not all of them are doing as well as we would all hope.
 That’s where the Hero Initiative comes in.
 The Hero Initiative provides financial assistance to those creators who need it most, the men and women who created many of the heroes that we all grew up with.
 Just as they provided us with inspiration and hope, it’s our turn to give that back to them.”

-While Alec Hardison may be a Geek and comic book fan, the rest of the Leverage Team is not.
+While Alec Hardison may be a geek and comic book fan, the rest of the Leverage Team is not.
 Eliot Spencer remarks “who hasn’t heard of Stan Lee” in The Con Job, but that is the extent of the group’s knowledge of the industry.
-San Diego Comic-Con, meanwhile, is arguably the “Super Bowl” of Geek Culture, the biggest Pop Culture event on the planet.
-Over 140,000 people annually attend the proceedings, while Hollywood’s presence has increased over the decades as they market new films and television shows to an audience hungry for entertainment.
+San Diego Comic-Con, meanwhile, is arguably the “Super Bowl” of geek culture, the biggest pop culture event on the planet.
+Over 140,000 people annually attend the proceedings, while Hollywood’s presence has increased over the decades as studios market new films and television shows to an audience hungry for entertainment.

-Which brings up another issue for attendees of the annual event – finding a hotel can be even more difficult than securing a ticket.
-Despite his skills as a hacker, the best that Alec Hardison can come up with is located ten miles away from the convention.
-Even the grifter skills of Sophie Devereaux can do no better than a single room in which the five member crew must squeeze into, although it is located closer to the action.
+Which brings up another issue that attendees of the annual event face – finding a hotel room can be even more difficult than securing a ticket.
+Despite his skills as a hacker, the closest that Alec Hardison can find is located ten miles away from the convention.
+Even the grifter skills of Sophie Devereaux can do no better than a single room for the five member crew, although the hotel is located closer to the action.

-During the proceedings, Alec Hardison is able to score tickets to a late night party that features the main cast from Star Trek: The Next Generation and marvels at being so close to LeVar Burton, who not only portrayed Geordi La Forge on Star Trek but Kunta Kinte in Roots.
-Eliot Spencer, meanwhile, has his own encounters within The Con Job, but with overzealous fans as opposed to actual celebrities.
+During the proceedings, Alec Hardison scores tickets to a late night party that features the main cast from Star Trek: The Next Generation and marvels at being so close to LeVar Burton, who not only portrayed Geordi La Forge on Star Trek but Kunta Kinte in Roots.
+Eliot Spencer, meanwhile, has his own encounters within The Con Job but with overzealous fans as opposed to actual celebrities.
 At one point he impersonates real-life comic book creator Warren Ellis and is forced to examine the works of hundreds of wannabe artists, a task he proves quite adept at despite giving out harsh critiques.

 “Either one of two things is going to happen,” he explains when his comments cause a teenage girl to break into tears.
 “She’s maybe going to quit and go home, in which case I just saved her years of whining about how life’s unfair.
 Or she’s going to dry her eyes, put on her big girl pants, and prove me wrong.
 Either way, she’s better off.”

-Later, Spencer dons a Star Wars Stormtrooper outfit while Parker dresses as slave Leia from Return of the Jedi in order to keep track on a group of thugs.
-Instead of the expected confrontation, however, one of the thugs grabs Eliot and says, “You’re a disgrace to that uniform.
+Later, Spencer dons a Star Wars Stormtrooper outfit while Parker dresses as slave Leia from Return of the Jedi in order to keep track on a group of thugs, one of whom grabs Spencer and says, “You’re a disgrace to that uniform.
 For one, that FX helmet was deprecated a while back.
 For two, no Stormtrooper ever came anywhere near Princess Leia in that slave-girl outfit.
 That happened in Jabba’s Palace, not on the Death Star.
 You’re totally breaking the setting.”
-At San Diego Comic-Con, even the bad guys are apparently fanboys at heart.

 Anthony Letizia